Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Theophylline-aptamer.md

 <img src="/images/2D/Theophylline_aptamer_2D.svg" alt="drawing" style="width:800px;height:350px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">

 <div class="blowheader_box">3D visualisation</div>
-<p>In 1997, Pardi.A. et al. used NMR and X-PLOR 3.113 calculations to demonstrate the solution structure of a high-affinity RNA-theophylline complex, where the <span class="highlight-text">C27 nucleotide</span> was identified as the key residue for recognising theophylline and discriminating it from caffeine.
-The PDB ID for the NMR structure of the RNA-theophylline complex is <span class="highlight-text">1EHT</span>.
+<p>In 1997, Pardi.A. et al. used NMR and X-PLOR 3.113 calculations to demonstrate the solution structure of a high-affinity RNA-theophylline complex, where the C27 nucleotide was identified as the key residue for recognising theophylline and discriminating it from caffeine.
+The PDB ID for the NMR structure of the RNA-theophylline complex is 1EHT.
 In 2022, Rogers.J. et al. determined the crystal structure of an RNA aptamer-theophylline complex.
 Owing to the high similarity between the solved NMR 3D structure and the following crystal 3D structure, only the crystal 3D structure is presented here.
-The PDB ID for the crystal structure of the theophylline aptamer is <span class="highlight-text">8D28</span><sup>[<a href="#ref3" style="color:#520049">3</a></sup><sup>,<a href="#ref30" style="color:#520049">30</a></sup><sup>]</sup>.</p>
+The PDB ID for the crystal structure of the theophylline aptamer is 8D28<sup>[<a href="#ref3" style="color:#520049">3</a></sup><sup>,<a href="#ref30" style="color:#520049">30</a></sup><sup>]</sup>.</p>
 <p>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</p>
 <div><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
   <table class="structure-table" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;"><tr>